s0rta/revengate-new/docs/design/monsters.md

 ## Yarohu
 Illustration by Jason Teves

 The yarohu is a giant one meter tall red frog.
 They climb on trees and drop on unsuspecting victims.
 The center of their hands have lamprey like mouths that they sure to suck the blood from their victims.
 They can also inject a paralytic neuro-toxin to hold the victim still.
 After incapacitating a victim, they can swallow the victim whole and digest it slowly.

 The face vaguely look like a human one, especially the nose.
 The mouth is very large.
 Like on a snake, the jaw can dislocate to make space for a large prey.
 The stomach of the creature will also expand to make room for a victim as large as the average human.

 The hands and feet have sharp claws that allow the yarohu to climb on trees.
 It also has opposable thumbs, which it uses to securely hold onto branches.

 The very large eyes are typically yellow.
 The mouth has no visible teeth.
 The gaze of the yarohu can cause confusion.
 On the body of the creature are usually elaborate skin patterns in white, yellow, and/or green.

 The creature is solitary.
 The female yarohu typically have one or tow eggs per mating.
 Eggs sell for a large sum on the black market.
 They stay viable for a few weeks if kept at the right temperature.
 They can be hatched with artificial light and the new born yarohu will imprint the first animal or human is sees as its "mother".
 They can be trained to obey simple commands and they are really good at detecting warm blooded animals with their infrared vision.

 ### References
 https://i1.wp.com/fishingbooker.com/blog/media/Lamprey.jpg?fit=2400%2C1680&ssl=1

+## Sewer Alligator
+Illustration: to do

+Sewer Alligators are smaller than their wild cousins.
+They tend to live deep inside canal and cave systems.
+They have powerful jaws and muscular tails that they can use to deliver stunning blows.
+Urban specimens often carry infectious diseases, a characteristic that is rare for sewer alligators living in natural cave systems.

+Their size range from 1.0 to 2.0 meters long from snout to then end of the tail, with 1.5m being typical of an average adult.
+They are usually some shade of dark brown, but blue and green have also been sighted.
+The tough skin can be tanned.
+It's pattern is usually to irregular and damaged for ornamental leather goods.

+They are very fast swimmers in both deep and shallow water.
+On land, they are slightly slower than the average human.
+They have great sight in low light conditions and are extremely perceptive of vibrations both on land and in water.
+Their sense of smell is rather poor.

+Sewer alligators are typically solitary.
+What triggers them to seek a mating partner is unknown and they have never been observed to breed in captivity.
+A female will typically lay 2 to 5 eggs, which she will guard ferociously until they hatch.
+The youngs are left to care for themselves after about two weeks.
+The large leathery eggs prized for their taste.
+Considering the risks involve in harvesting them, they remain a rare and expensive delicacy in most franconian cities.
+The eggs are very nutritious and will keep for a few weeks without refrigeration.

 ## Sewer otters